Rishabh9818/CPNS-Labs/en/lab2/lab2.md

         link/ether 08:00:27:40:07:ad brd ff:ff:ff:ff:ff:ff
         inet 10.0.1.100/24 brd 10.0.1.255 scope global dynamic noprefixroute enp0s3 valid_lft 514sec preferred_lft 514sec
         inet6 fe80::a00:27ff:fe40:7ad/64 scope link noprefixroute valid_lft forever preferred_lft forever

+On the second virtual computer, you can also manually add DNS servers in the `/etc/resolve.conf` file.

+    nano /etc/resolve.conf

+    nameserver 1.1.1.1

+On the second virtual machine, we can renew DHCP for a new IP address to also obtain new DNS settings.

+    dhclient -r enp0s3

 ### 3. Task